-A public policy institute for sexual and reproductive health in the U.S. and worldwide.
+Guttmacher is a public policy institute for sexual and reproductive health in the U.S. and worldwide.
 Reports are available on pregnancy and other related topics.
-Also includes a custom tablemaker and state reports.
+Also includes a custom table maker and state reports.

 March of Dimes

-Provides graphs, maps, quick stats and state summaries of maternal and infance health indicators.
-Some county and city data available.
+This non-profit organization is dedicated to the health of mothers and children.
+Its PeriStats service provides graphs, maps, quick stats and state summaries of maternal and infant health indicators.
+Some county and city data is available.

 The Fragile Families and Child Well-Being Study